12 Odds and Ends

 You have covered a lot of ground — from printf format specifiers to file descriptors to pointer ownership.
 Here are the key takeaways:

-constparameters to document read-only intent. - Know where your memory lives.
-Global variables last the whole program, local variables live on the stack, and dynamic memory from
+• Know where your memory lives.
+Global variables last the whole program, local variables live on the stack, and dynamic memory from malloc lives on the heap until you free it.

-qsortis the classic example — pass a comparison function to sort any type. exitterminates from anywhere.
-Use it for fatal errors.extern "C"bridges C and C++.
+• exit terminates from anywhere.
+Use it for fatal errors. extern "C" bridges C and C++.
 Always know who owns a pointer.

 Es un mundo nuevo, but you have the C++ foundation to build on.
 The syntax will feel familiar even when the idioms are different.
 Write small programs, compile them with cc, and get comfortable with the compiler’s warnings — they are your best amigo.